decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 There is a short hand used in crypto-investment circles of 'smart money' - those who invest ahead of the mainstream and where future value will accrue.

 As legacy institutions continue to corrode, democratic ideals are challenged and uncertainty rises, 'smart investors' will be those who increasingly back projects based on shared values, mission and social impact.
-By setting out Decred's status as a Revolutionary Instititution, it will be easier to target and attract aligned capital who share an understanding of the importance of the mission.
+By setting out Decred's status as a Revolutionary Decentralised Instititution, it will be easier to target and attract aligned capital who share an understanding of the importance of the mission.

 ## A note on Stakeholder Governed Sound Money narrative.

 As Noah has already noted all crypto-currency projects are stakeholder governed and sound money has limited appeal - certainly as website lede.

-Within the context of a Revolutionary Institution the principle of a predictable issuance can also be directly related to an understanding of an institution by definition being something that is necessarily built on strong and sound foundations.
+Within the context of a Revolutionary Decentralised Institution the principle of a predictable issuance can also be directly related to an understanding of an institution by definition being something that is necessarily built on strong and sound foundations.
 Sound money, sound software, sound instrastructure...

 ## A note on the DAO narrative